Autonomous Wall-climbing Robots for Inspection and Maintenance of Concrete Bridges (AS-3)

 Overall Objectives: This project aims to develop motion control and localization methods to make wall-climbing robots a fully autonomous system with automated inspection process using various NDE devices and sensors, and design innovative mechanisms and tools and integrate them into the robots for maintenance actions.

-Scope of Work in Year 1: The focus of the first year will be to: (1) Design an embedded controller for GPR-Rover and develop methods to eliminate the potential interference between GPR signal and robot circuit, (2) Develop accurate motion control and localization methods that enable the robot to track grid patterns and take NDE samples automatically, (3) design a spray painting mechanism to mark defects, and (4) Evaluate the integrated robotic inspection system and the localization method using a GPR and a camera.
+Scope of Work in Year 1: (1) Design an embedded controller for GPR-Rover and develop methods to eliminate the potential interference between GPR signal and robot circuit, (2) Develop accurate motion control and localization methods that enable the robot to track grid patterns and take NDE samples automatically, (3) Design a spray painting mechanism to mark defects, and (4) Evaluate the integrated robotic inspection system and the localization method using a GPR and a camera.

 Describe Implementation of Research Outcomes: